Packed with a whopping 3 cups of oats, these Salted Oatmeal Chocolate Chip Cookies turn out crispy with big chunks of bittersweet chocolate.

 Even on the weekends when I have more time, I still reach for the blender to drink my first meal of the day.

 Not too long ago, I would alternate my smoothie with oatmeal.
-I love overnight steel-cut oats, but my evenings get consumed with making dinner and then lunch for the next day.
+I love overnight steel-cut oats, but making dinner and then lunch for the next day consume my evenings.

 Overnight oats of any kind are super easy, but sometimes I can’t bring myself to make yet another dish for a future meal.